Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 In his own words: ‘In good years and bad, Charlie [Munger, his late business partner] and I simply focus on … [goals including] maintaining Berkshire’s Gibraltar-like financial position, which features huge amounts of excess liquidity [cash], near-term obligations that are modest, and dozens of sources of earnings and cash.’3

 This ‘Gibraltar-like’ cash mountain has assumed great dimensions recently.
-As we reported in December, Berkshire Hathaway’s cash balance reached $325bn, or 28% of the company’s asset value, late last year.
+At the end of 2025 Berkshire Hathaway’s cash balance was $373bn.
+That figure equates to 36% of the company’s current market value.

-In his own words: ‘I don’t mind at all, under current conditions, building the cash position.
+In his own words: ‘I don’t mind at all, under current conditions [in 2024], building the cash position.
 When I look at the alternative of what’s available, in the equity markets, and I look at the composition of what’s going on in the world, we find it [the interest rate available on cash] quite attractive.’4

 After a fall, this is how Buffett buys